-Hiroshi Obayashi 0 No items to report, however, he concurrently serves as an outside director of Mitsubishi Electric Corporation and as an outside Audit & Supervisory Board member of Daiwa Securities Co.
-Ltd. The latter company owns the Company's issued shares, which accounts for 0.01% of the total Company's shares.
-Although the Company has business relationships with both organizations mentioned above, these positions of his are not indicated in "Relationship with the Company" in the table above as he is a non-executive director in these positions.
-The transaction amount with both organizations accounted for less than 0.001% of Mitsubishi Electric Corporation's consolidated net sales in fiscal 2019, and for less than 0.001% of Daiwa Securities Co.
-Ltd.'s consolidated operating revenue in fiscal 2019, respectively.
-The amounts also accounted for less than 0.001% of the Company's consolidated revenue in fiscal 2020.
-Therefore, the Company considers these relationships do not affect his independence.
+Hiroshi Obayashi O No items to report, however, he concurrently serves as an outside Audit & Supervisory Board member of Daiwa Securities Co.
+Ltd. The said company owns the Company's issued shares, which accounts for 0.02% of the total Company's shares.
+Although the Company has business relationships with the said company, this position of his is not indicated in "Relationship with the Company" in the table above as he is a non-executive director in this position.
+The transaction amount accounted for less than 0.001% of the said company's consolidated operating revenue in FY2020, and for less than 0.001% of the Company's consolidated revenue in FY2021.
+Therefore, the Company considers this relationship does not affect his independence.
 The Company has appointed him as independent executive as it believes he is qualified to serve as an outside Audit & Supervisory Board member, considering his extensive experience in the legal circles as well as significant experience and in-depth knowledge as an outside director and outside Audit & Supervisory Board member across a wide range of industries.
 His appointment is also based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.
 Koji Yoshikuni 0 He previously served in Japan Broadcasting Corporation (NHK).
 Although the Company pays a certain amount of the subscription fee to NHK, the payment for NHK is not to be negotiated as this contract is stipulated under the Broadcast Act, that is to say, the Company is not in place to interfere with this contract.
 Thus, this payment cannot be defined as transactional relationship.
-The amount of this subscription fee accounted for less than 0.001% of NHK's ordinary business income in fiscal 2019, and for less than 0.001% of the Company's consolidated revenue in fiscal 2020, respectively.
+The amount of this subscription fee accounted for less than 0.001% of NHK's ordinary business income in FY2020, and for less than 0.001% of the Company's consolidated revenue in FY2021, respectively.
 Therefore, the Company considers the relationship does not affect his independence.
-The Company has appointed him as independent executive as it believes he is qualified to serve as an outside Audit & Supervisory Board member, considering his knowledge of politics and economics cultivated over long years in his journalist career as well as management experience and broad knowledge that make him well-versed with all business operations and internal departments.
+The Company has appointed him as independent executive as it believes he is qualified to serve as an outside Audit & Supervisory Board member, considering his knowledge of politics and economics cultivated over long years of his career in journalism as well as management experience and broad knowledge that make him well-versed with all business operations and internal departments.
 His appointment is also based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.

-[Independent Directors/Audit & Supervisory Board Members]
+[Independent Directors/Audit & Supervisory Board Members] [updated]